xhluca/dl-translate/README.md

 )
 ```

-You can access the underlying `transformers` model and `tokenizer`:
+You can also access the underlying `transformers` model and `tokenizer`:
 ```python
 bart = model.get_transformers_model()
 tokenizer = model.get_tokenizer()